-Germany vs Dutch — Tax Comparison 2026
+Germany vs Netherlands — Tax Comparison 2026

 Germany: 0%–45% across 8 brackets.
 Netherlands: 36%–50% across 3 brackets.
 Compare take-home pay side by side for employees and contractors.